Addono/LISA/readme.md

  1. Edit these config files to match your system.
 Most important is:
     * Add your hostname.
     * Enter the settings of your database.
- 1. Navigate to __YOUR_HOSTNAME__/index.php/Install to initialise the database.
+ 1. Navigate to __YOUR_HOSTNAME__/index.php/Install to initialize the database.

 ## Requirements
  * PHP 7.1 with the mysqli extension enabled.
  * MySQL database

 ## Licence
-This project is released under the MIT licence, except for all other sources which are included.
+This project is released under the MIT license, except for all other sources which are included.
 For these their own licence will still be in place.
 Projects included are:
  - [CodeIgniter](https://codeigniter.com) (MIT)
  - [CodeIgniter3 Translations](https://github.com/bcit-ci/codeigniter3-translations) (MIT)